somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 ## Which JVM?

-Humio runs on Java 11.
-Of the many excellent and well tested distributions of the Java JVM runtime we test and recommend the use of one of these:
+Humio requires Java 11.
+We recommend one of the following excellent and well tested distributions of the Java JVM runtime.

 ### Java Version 11